thomasfl/open-uri-and-write/README.md

 OpenUriAndWrite
 ===============

-OpenUriAndWrite is an easy to use wrapper for Net::Dav, making it as easy to write to WebDAV enabled webservers.
+OpenUriAndWrite is an easy to use gem to makes writing files to WebDAV enabled webservers as easy as writing to local files.
+The gem prompts for username and password when needed.
+On OSX passwords are stored in the keychain.
+WebDAV communication is handled by the Net::Dav library.

 Examples
 --------